-TM: Why are male mental health issues more stigmatized than female issues, and what can men/society do to break that mold?
+TM: Why are male mental health issues more stigmatized than female issues, and what can our society do to break that mold?

 SB: Recognize that mental health issues are just different organs with a different body system involved.
-Personal strength or weakness has nothing to do with whether someone has heart disease and the same is true for mental health problems.
-A friend of my husband’s struggled with bipolar disorder and recently relapsed, ending up in the hospital.
-He was mortified and didn’t want to face his friends.
+Personal strength or weakness has nothing to do with whether someone has heart disease, and the same is true for mental health problems.
+A friend of my husband struggled with bipolar disorder and recently relapsed, ending up in the hospital.
+He was mortified, and he didn’t want to face his friends.
 My husband asked him if he’d feel the same if he was hospitalized after a heart attack, and this was a revelation for his friend.
-The reality is that mental health problems are not different, and should not be considered different, from other medical problems.
+The reality is that mental health problems are not different, and it should not be considered different from other medical problems.

-TM: What are the best resources men facing emotional/mental wellness issues can turn to?
+TM: What are the best resources for men facing emotional and mental health struggles?
 What are the best ways to commence dealing with these issues?

-TM: Is the lack of adequate attention paid to male mental health a public health issue?
-A societal issue?
-Both?
+TM: Is the lack of adequate attention paid to male mental health a public health problem, a societal issue, or a combination of both?

 TM: What has contributed to the culture of toxic masculinity?
 What can be done to begin alleviating it?

 SB: If you think about traditional socialization by gender, we give dolls and tea sets to little girls and tell them to “relate.”
 We give balls, bats, and toy guns to little boys and tell them to “compete.”
 While this is an over-generalization, and this has slightly changed over the past 40 years, some of these trends linger.
 To offset, boys need to be taught to relate, and girls need to be taught to compete.

 - This amazing website lets you find music from just about any show or movie